Google Home update on Android brings digital TV remote to the masses

 A report from 9to5Google states that the remote function is in ‘version 2.46’ of the Google Home app and that it’s currently rolling out to Android users.
 The update is set to come to iOS as well, but it’s uncertain when that update will release.

 Google rolled out its new virtual remote within the Google TV app back in 2020.
 This app took its sweet time coming to Canada and finally (kind of) launched here in September of 2021.
-While Google confirmed the app is officially coming, two months later, its Play Store listing still directs me to Google Play Movies and TV.
+That said, while Google confirmed the app is officially coming, two months later, its Play Store listing still directs me to Google Play Movies and TV.

 Then when Android 12 launched, Google said it would bring new Remote functions to the ‘Quick Toggles’ at the top of the notification shade.
 While this is true, I haven’t been able to sync it with my Google TV.
 This is likely because there’s no real Google TV app in Canada to set up the remote with.